samuelgzlz/UnityScripts/README.md

 ##Scripts

-1. Material Reassigner: Pick a prefab on the scene and apply the selected material with one click.
+1. Material Reassigner: Pick a prefab on the editor or scene and apply the selected material with one click.